codernotfound-219/DockityDock/Theory.md

 	- **NOT RUNNING**
 - Container:
 	- Once an Image is running locally, it becomes a **Container**.
+	- Has its own virtual file system, with its own abstraction of an operating system.
+(Different from the Host machine)
 	- Container is the running environment for the Image.